 Can a trust or will be challenged when a caregiver receives a financial gift?

 Yes, if a caregiver is a beneficiary of a decedent’s estate and became involved with the decedent near the end of his or her life, a gift to such a caregiver can be invalidated in many circumstances.

 The trustee of a trust is not providing the beneficiaries with information and the person who created the trust is deceased.
 What can be done?

 This type of behavior is a red flag.
 If a trustee is not providing beneficiaries with information, is slow to respond to requests or is evasive, it is often the sign that the trustee is in breach of the trustee’s fiduciary duties.
 This is often accompanied by a trustee’s self-serving ulterior motives.
 A trust’s administration should be transparent with the free exchange of estate planning documents, financial records and status reports between the trustee and the beneficiaries.
 If this is not happening, it is best for a beneficiary or group of beneficiaries to act swiftly.
 The longer this type of behavior continues, the worse the situation often becomes and the greater the potential losses to the beneficiaries.

-Parents have owned their home and a rental property for many years and are paying minimal property taxes on each.
-Is there a way for a child to inherit one or both of those properties and keep paying property taxes at the level the parents are paying?
+Parents have owned their home for many years and are paying minimal property taxes.
+Is there a way for a child to inherit the home and keep paying property taxes at the level the parents are paying?